laczkol/RADOrgMiner/README.md

         -call --call-haplotypes
                                                         Valid options are yes or no (without quotes).
 Indicates if haplotypes should be extracted to vcf and fasta format.
 The fasta format contains the entire sequences of the loci.
 It is suggested to first align reads to the reference, then investigate the read depth of loci.
 The bed files produced after alignment also report the bed coverage.

-        -mbc --min-bed-coverage
+        -minbc --min-bed-coverage
-                                                        Minimal coverage of a locus to be included in the output haplotypes.
-If the bed coverage of a locus is higher in any sample than this value, it will be a subject of analysis in all the samples.
+                                                        Minimum coverage of a locus to be included in the output haplotypes.
+If the bed coverage of a locus is higher in any sample than this value, the locus will not be included in the analysis.
 As organellar DNA can be overrepresented, it can be a really high number (e.g. 500).
 When trying different thresholds it is not needed to align the reads to the reference again, only the genotype call step should be redone. [default 3]

+        -maxbc --max-bed-coverage
+                                                        Maximum coverage of a locus to be included in the output haplotypes.
+If the bed coverage of a locus is higher in any sample than this value, the locus will not be included in the analysis.
+If the read depth of known NUMTs or NUPTs is known to be high, it is recommended to use this parameter to exclude them. [default 1000000]

         -sp --subsampling-prop
                                                         Float value between 0 and 1.
 To use less memory when calling haplotypes, each bed locus can be downsampled using samtools view by this proportion.
 0.1 means: use 10% percent of all the reads found in a bed locus.
 The effect of downsampling is not tested properly, so use at your own risk and double check the results. [default 1.0]